thomasjbradley/micromodel/README.md

 *Will return an array of the model objects.*

 - `$order` — the field names & direction for the order clause.
+- `@return` — an array of objects, each object is an instance of your model.

 ```php
 <?php